 Q: How do I change the app to display a different intensity type?

-A: Go back into the Garmin Connect app and choose More-> Garmin Devices-> (choose a device)-> Activities, Apps, & More-> Data Fields-> 80/20 Run (or Bike) Zones-> Settings and change the intensity type to what you want displayed.
+In legacy versions, Go back into the Garmin Connect app and choose More-> Garmin Devices-> (choose a device)-> Activities, Apps, & More-> Data Fields-> 80/20 Run (or Bike) Zones-> Settings and change the intensity type to what you want displayed.

 Q: I set the 80/20 Run Zones app settings to display Power, but the app is displaying Pace.
 Why?